 Common Mistakes and Misconceptions

-Navigating the world of eco-friendly death care can be confusing.
+Eco-friendly death care can be confusing.
 Here are the most common errors families make when trying to follow Green Burial Council Standards.

 - The "Butterdishing" Confusion: Some cemeteries offer to turn a concrete vault upside down and call it a "green burial."
 The GBC does not recognize this.
 The carbon footprint of manufacturing that concrete still exists, and it prevents the body from fully interacting with the soil.